 Alcohol withdrawal can also be among the worst of all drug withdrawals, so acute it could cause death.

-Though amphetamines aren’t as addictive as meth, it still acts on precisely the same reward circuit.
+Though amphetamines aren’t as addictive as meth, it still acts on precisely the same nervous circuit.
 Amphetamines give an array of effects: weight loss, assurance, euphoria, energy, and feelings of self-accomplishment besides inducing rapid endurance and extreme cravings.
 Abusers of Adderall and Ritalin find it hard to stop, but they don’t even wish to leave.

 How Drugs Mess with Dopamine: